 Community Health Worker - Community Health Workers assists members managing their social determinants of health (SDOH) by identifying and connecting members to services and resources within their own communities; with a member-centered-approach that aims to both improve members' health and empower their independence.
-SDOH includes, but it is not limited to, housing, public assistance [SNAP, SSI Cash Assistance], day programs, and fuel assistance.
+SDOH includes, but it is not limited to, housing, public assistance [SNAP, SSI Cash Assistance], day programs, fuel assistance, and MassHealth Standard (Medicaid) eligibility.

-Complaint - The formal name for "making a complaint" is "filing a grievance."
+Complaint - The formal name for making a complaint is filing a grievance.
 The complaint process is used only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
 It also includes complaints if your plan does not follow the time periods in the appeal process.